Holland Southern Tulip Tour

 - Welcome meeting & tour presentation

-- Bike accessories: Pannier bag, helmet, lock, water bottle, & repair kit on request
+- Bike accessories: Pannier bag, helmet, lock, water bottle

 - Multilingual tour guide (cycles with group)